EOSIO/eos/plugins/COMMUNITY.md

 # Community Plugin List

-This file contains a list of community authored plugins for `nodeos`, acting as a directory of the plugins that are available.
+This file contains a list of community authored plugins for `nodeos` and APIs/tools that are associated with plugins, acting as a directory of the community authored plugins that are available.

-Third parties are encouraged to make pull requests to this file (`develop` branch please) in order to list new plugins.
+Third parties are encouraged to make pull requests to this file (`develop` branch please) in order to list new related projects.

 | Description | URL |
 | ----------- | --- |